 The scheme tells web servers which protocol to use when it accesses a page on your website.

-Nowadays, HTTPS, which stands for Hypertest Transfer Protocol Secure, is the most common scheme.
+Nowadays, HTTPS — which stands for Hypertext Transfer Protocol Secure — is the most common scheme.
 It tells your web browser to encrypt any information you enter onto the page, like your passwords or credit card information, so cybercriminals can’t access it.
 This security protocol protects your website visitors and implementing it will help your site rank better on Google.
+That's why implementing SSL is a must-do on any technical SEO guide.

 Other schemes you might see are mailto://, which can open your computer’s default email service provider to help you draft an email to the email address you entered in the URL, and ftp://, which is a standard protocol for transferring computer files between a client and server on a computer network.